jonhjelm/docs-and-training/code_examples/Python/app_simple/README.md

 ./build.sh      # run this only once
 ./run.sh        # run this every time you want to test
 ```
+Note that for every run, you will be asked to enter your username, project, and
+password.

+The results of the test will be written into the file `test.html`, which you
+can open in any browser.
+Note that the button on the HTML page will _not_ work,
+since this test page has not been created from within a running workflow.

 You can make changes to `test_dialog.py` to test other methods or other
 deployment locations.
 Rebuilding the container is not necessary after such